How to apply for a passport or an identity card abroad

 - Should the passport be valid longer than until the end of the trip?

-- Passports are issued abroad at embassies, consulates general and missions led by a career consul, called consulates.
+- Passports and identity cards are issued abroad at embassies, consulates general and missions led by a career consul, called consulates.

 - If you are a Finnish citizen and urgently need a passport in a country where Finland does not have a diplomatic or consular mission, you can call on the mission of another EU member state to get an Emergency Travel Document for your return home.

-- You cannot submit a passport application at an honorary consulate, honorary consulate general or special consulate.
+- You cannot submit an application for a passport or an identity card at an honorary consulate, honorary consulate general or special consulate.

-You can apply for a standard passport via the online service of the Finnish Police from abroad, provided that all the following preconditions are met:
+You can apply for a passport or an identity card via the online service of the Finnish Police from abroad under certain conditions:

-- You can use a strong electronic identification, which in practice means that you have Finnish online bank identifiers.
+- You can use a strong electronic ID, which in practice means that you must have Finnish bank identifiers.

-- Your old passport is a biometric passport with fingerprints, issued six years ago at the most.
+- Your previous passport is a biometric passport with fingerprints chip, granted no more than six years ago.

-- You can collect your passport from an R-kiosk or a police department yourself or authorise someone to collect it on your behalf.
-Passports applied online are not posted abroad.
+You can collect your passport or identity card from an R-kiosk or police station in Finland either yourself or authorise someone else in writing to collect it.

-- You can complement a passport application that has been initiated online only at police licence service points in Finland, not at a mission of Finland abroad.
+You can complement a pending electronically submitted application only by visiting a police licence services point in Finland, not abroad.

 - An old passport or an identity card issued by the Police for identification.